hosuseri/h8boot/README.md

 5. Place h8boot1, h8boot2, and h8boot in a directory in your PATH.

 ## USAGE
-Flash the board by calling the h8boot shell script with the Motorola SREC file as an argument:
+First set the board in boot mode.
+Next, flash the board by calling the h8boot shell script with the Motorola SREC file as an argument:
 ```
 h8boot Monitor.mot
 ```